iExecBlockchainComputing/documentation-tools/overview/helloWorld/4-manageDataAccess.md

 users and iExec Applications, and compute your data.
 But what if you want to monetize your data?

-The DataProtector SDK has a monetization feature that allows you to set a price for your data access.
+DataProtector SDK has a monetization feature that allows you to set a price for your data access.
 You can even create protected data collections and set up renting or subscription plans.

-If you are too impatient to wait for the next chapter, you can check out the [DataProtector Sharing](https://beta.tools.docs.iex.ec/tools/dataProtector/dataProtectorSharing.html) and a live use case called
+If you are too impatient to wait for the next chapter, you can check out [DataProtector Sharing](https://beta.tools.docs.iex.ec/tools/dataProtector/dataProtectorSharing.html) and a live use case called
 [Content Creator](https://demo.iex.ec/content-creator/).